wearestorybox/join-us/README.md

 # Join Storybox

-This is a simple exercise to streamline the hiring process.
+This is a simple exercise to help the hiring process.
 We would love people with prior experience with Git.

 You can be descriptive as much as you want.
 Committing individual steps will earn you extra points.